Healthy foods, red heart, and intestine cutout promoting wellness

 Gastroesophageal reflux disease, also known as GERD and chronic acid reflux, occurs when stomach acid repeatedly flows back into the esophagus.
 The esophagus is the tube that connects the mouth to the stomach, and it's lined with a muscle called the lower esophageal sphincter (LES).
 The LES is supposed to keep stomach contents in the stomach, but in people with GERD, it doesn't work properly, allowing acid and other stomach contents to reflux back up into the esophagus.

 On top of acid reflux, a person with GERD may experience symptoms like heartburn, chest pain, and trouble swallowing.
 Though GERD is a chronic condition, it can be managed with lifestyle changes and medications.
+If left untreated, chronic GERD may lead to more serious complications, so timely acid reflux treatment is essential.
 Some people may also need surgery.

 Visit the Gastroenterology Experts at Prima CARE